-In its efforts to have Jewish genealogy recognised as an academic discipline, the Institute is primarily engaged in scholarly research.
+In its efforts to have Jewish genealogy recognised as an academic discipline, the Institute has been primarily engaged in scholarly research.

-Between 2006 and 2013, twelve “pure” research projects (as against projects in the “Tools and Technologies” category) were launched with Institute funding, each quite unique in its own way and almost all of them interdisciplinary.
-Most have been successfully completed, while some of the more recent are still “works in progress”, at different levels of maturity.
+Between 2006 and 2016, twenty (20) “pure” research projects (as against projects in the “Tools and Technologies” category) were launched with Institute support and funding, all of them interdisciplinary while each remained unique in its own way.

 In its first year, 2006, the Institute launched 2 research projects “in-house”.